 Use painters tape or the small dot stickers

 The blue Painters tape doesn't leave residue and isn't hard to remove.
 You can put it on appliances, clothing, etc and it won't come off easily either.
 You can usually find it at Dollar Tree for next to nothing.
-I buy it buy the case because I use to for my crafting also.
+I buy it by the case because I use it for my crafting also.
 If you rather use dots, you can use those also.
 They are often nice to have if you plan on doing “Yellow dots – $.50, Green Dots – $1, etc” Which I sometimes do so that I'm not having to write prices on EVERYTHING.

-If having a garage sale for a couple of weeks is wearing you down, you can also let people know that everything is “Make an Offer” and you'll be surprised how many people actually price items more than you thought they would.
+If having a garage sale for a couple of weeks is wearing you down, you can also let people know that everything is “Make an Offer” and you'll be surprised how many people price items more than you thought they would.

 Put a “Not Responsible for Accidents” Sign up EVERYWHERE

 Especially if you own your own home, if someone gets injured during your profitable garage sale, on your property, they can sue.
 Even if it's not your fault at all.
 Amazingly, the lengths people will go through to get a quick buck.

 Also, MAKE SURE YOU TAKE PHOTOS OF YOUR SIGNS being posted at the doorway(s), on the walls, posts, tables, etc. Seriously, you may think it's overkill, but having several signs posted throughout your venue will save you hundreds of thousands of dollars.
 If you don't do this, and someone gets injured, you can kiss that profitable garage sale goodbye if they decide to sue for injuries.

 *In some states, you may still be held responsible so check your state's regulations on injuries during a garage, yard, or estate sales.